-Thanks to Rona’s generous legacy to Ferne, her donation has enabled us build the Visitor Centre for Ferne, a Sanctuary designated to help foster and encourage ‘best animal care practice’ and help educate all our visitors about animal welfare well into the future.
+Thanks to Rona’s generous legacy to Ferne and our ‘Making it Local’ grant which has enabled us to build the Visitor Centre for Ferne, a Sanctuary designated to help foster and encourage ‘best animal care practice’ and help educate all our visitors about animal welfare well into the future.

 Rona Cynthia Harman was born on the 16th April 1943, the only child of film processing supervisor William Harman and woollen garment finisher Martha.